 Some applicants may be granted conditional admission if grades do not meet the above standards or there are other deficiencies, provided there is other evidence that the applicant has the ability to do satisfactory graduate work, which might require submitting GMAT scores.
-In such cases, the appropriate academic administrator will advise of conditions to be met to attain full-standing admission.
-Full standing is attained after completion of 12 hours of coursework for graduate credit with a cumulative grade point average of 3.0 on a 4.0 scale for the MBA and M.Ed. programs, a 2.5 for the M.S.L., and upon the removal of any condition that was specified at the time of the admission.
+In such cases, the program director will advise of conditions to be met to attain full-standing admission.
+Full standing is attained after completion of 12 hours of course work for graduate credit with a cumulative grade point average of 3.0 on a 4.0 scale and upon the removal of any condition that was specified at the time of the admission.